Clash cymbals: Sizes

-Instruments in all weights range in size from 14" to 22" diameter.
-The smallest and thickest tend to have the higher pitch, the thinner ones allow for greater expression, and the largest, the greatest volume.
+Instruments of all weights range in size from 14" to 22" in diameter.
+The smallest and thickest tend to have the higher pitch, the thinner ones allow for greater expression, and the largest have the greatest volume.

 Straps

-Orchestral and most band clash cymbals have leather straps passed through the holes in their bells, leading to four tails which are knotted inside the bell, to allow the percussionist to hold them.
-Marching bands in addition use leather pads between the outsides of the bells and the percussionist's hands.
+Orchestral clash cymbals have leather or nylon straps passed through the holes in their bells, leading to four tails which are knotted inside the bell, to allow the percussionist to hold them.
+Marching cymbal lines use leather pads placed on the bell to cushion the hands.

-Toy clash cymbals and some others have wooden or plastic handles instead.
 Chinese clash cymbals need no handles as the squared bells can be held quite securely without them and are often joined by a cord through the holes in their bells which allows the percussionist to release the bells after striking, producing less damping and greater sustain, and swing the cymbals producing doppler effects.